anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 ## Design changes

 Now that we're comfortable about the technical details of move semantics, we can look into design impacts it can have.
-It's mainly focussed on how we pass information to and from functions.
+It mainly concerns how we pass information to and from functions.
 Let's look at them one by one.

 ### Returning from functions